 Emissions from house and garden machinery, agricultural machinery and fishing vessels are included in this sector.
-Emissions of NO_x, PM and NMVOCs have been decreasing with the penetration of units with diesel and petrol engines that comply with tighter regulation under the UK Non-Road Mobile Machinery (NRMM) emission Directive.
-A reduction in the maximum permitted sulphur content of gas oil fuels used by these machineries since 2011 has also reduced SO_x emissions.
+Emissions of NOx, PM and NMVOCs have been decreasing with the penetration of units with diesel and petrol engines that comply with tighter regulation under the UK Non-Road Mobile Machinery (NRMM) emission Directive.
+A reduction in the maximum permitted sulphur content of gas oil fuels used by these machineries since 2011 has also reduced SO2 emissions.

-Further details in the estimation of emissions from this source sector are included in Section 3.4.
+Further details on the estimation of emissions from this source sector are included in Section 3.4.

-2.3.5 Fugitive Emissions
+2.3.5.
+Fugitive Emissions from fuels (NFR 1B)

-Fugitive sources are minor emitters in the context of total UK emissions for most pollutants.
-However, they are a key source of NMVOC as well as SO_X .
-Emissions from this sector show a strong decline from 1990, as shown in Table 2-15.
-There are several large high-emitting regulated industrial sectors, for example, upstream oil and gas, and solid fuel production; in particular for hydrocarbon emissions.
+Fugitive sources are minor emitters in the context of total UK emissions for most pollutants but are a key source of NMVOCs and SO2.
+Fugitive emissions (that is losses, leaks and other releases of gases) are associated with the extraction, refining and distribution of fossil fuels like oil and gas.
+Emissions from this sector show a strong decline from 1990, as shown in Table 2-20.
+There are several high-emitting regulated industrial sectors, for example, upstream oil and gas, and solid fuel production; in particular for hydrocarbon emissions.
 These sectors have shown a strong decline in emissions since 1990 due, in part, to reduced UK production (e.g. coal and smokeless solid fuel), but also due to improved abatement measures, most notably for loading, unloading, and storage of crude oil and petroleum products.
 Several of these regulated industries are still high emitters in the UK context, as a result of NMVOC emissions from many historic high emitters also decreasing substantially.